archfrog/KioskForge/docs/Manual.md

 which is a very good idea, anyway, as you don't want to work blindly if the kiosk suddenly misbehaves and needs fixing.

 ## Usage
-KioskForge is a simple application that modifies a Linux installation medium so that it creates a kiosk from a so-called "kiosk file".
-A kiosk file is a simple configuration file that is made up of lines that can either be a comment (starts with `#`) or a field assignment of the form `name=value`.
+KioskForge is a simple application that modifies an Ubuntu Server 24.04.x installation medium so that it creates a kiosk from a so-called "kiosk file" when booted the first time.
+A kiosk file is a simple configuration file that is made up of lines that can either be a blank line, a comment (starts with `#`), or a field assignment of the form `name=value`.
+Each kiosk file defines a kiosk and what how the kiosk is to be forged.

 The only GUI way to use KioskForge is to double-click a kiosk file (which ends in `.kiosk` and has the Windows Explorer file type
 `KioskForge Kiosk`).
-A kiosk file defines a kiosk and what how the kiosk is to be forged.

 If there are one or more errors in the kiosk file, KioskForge will report them, wait for you to hit enter, and then exit.